 Reverse mortgages have gotten a lot of much more favorable press lately as much of the hysteria has started to disappear and people are actually looking at the program and what it really does, not what they heard it does from some unnamed source.

-We’re going to pull back the curtain and let you see what a reverse mortgage is and how it works right now.
+All Reverse Mortgage® is going to pull back the curtain and let you see how the reverse mortgage really works.
 We are a little unique for a reverse mortgage lender in that we don’t believe that the reverse mortgage is right for every borrower.
 That’s right, we actually believe that there are many folks who should not get a reverse mortgage and we will cover that in this article as well.
 People used to believe that the reverse mortgage was the loan of last resort.
 That simply isn’t the case and we will dispel that myth as well.

 Let’s start by clearly defining what a reverse mortgage is.
 A reverse mortgage is a loan.
 It’s not a government grant program.
 You are not selling your house to anyone.
 Just like any other loan, you have certain obligations to maintain your home, to pay your taxes and insurance.
 The reverse mortgage allows you to stay in your home until the last borrower on the loan (or under the current guidelines, a qualified spouse who is under the age of 62 at the time the loan is obtained and is recognized as a Non-borrowing spouse) permanently leaves the residence.
 That would mean death or moved out of the house and HUD considers an absence of 12 months or more permanently leaving so vacations, trips to the summer home and short (up to 12 months) stays in the hospital are not considered permanently leaving.